Recipe Cards now available in the Just Like Oma Shop!

 Oma Gerhild

-by: Gerhild Fulson / Oma Gerhild shares easy, authentic German recipes you can trust, rooted in family tradition and featured in her cookbooks.
+by: Gerhild Fulson / Oma Gerhild shares German recipes rooted in family tradition.

 Tomorrow, just take from the fridge, bake it uncovered at 350°F for about ½ hour or until hot.
 Another easy fast dinner recipe and different than today's.

-Rice and Corned Beef – hubby's fav
+Rice and Corned Beef — Hubby's Fav

 This rice dinner dish is one I actually learned from my hubby.
 He recalled his Mutti making something that contained rice, tomato sauce, and corned beef (the type that's sold in a can).